James Farmer: Biography

 James L. Farmer Jr. was born and raised in Marshall, Texas, at a time when racial discrimination was law throughout the Southern States.
 His father James K. Farmer Sr was a Methodist minister and also taught at Wiley College in town.

 When Farmer was ten, his Uncle Fred, Aunt Helen, and cousin Muriel came down to visit from New York.
 They had no trouble getting a sleeping compartment on the train down but were worried about getting one on the way back.
 Trains in Texas were segregated and often blacks had to accept lesser accommodations.

 Farmer went to the train station with his dad who arranged the return trip.
 His father convinced the manager to give his uncle a room in the sleeping car, but the boy realized that his dad had lied about the facts.
 He was shocked.
 On the way back home, his father said, "I had to tell that lie about your Uncle Fred.
 That was the only way we could get the reservation.
 The Lord will forgive me."
 Farmer decided to dedicate his life to ending segregation.

 Farmer was a child prodigy; in 1934, at the age of 14, he enrolled as a freshman at Wiley College.
 The historically black college was affiliated with the Methodist Church.
 Farmer was selected as a member of the debate team.
 Melvin B. Tolson, a professor of English, became his mentor.
+Farmer's experiences on the Wiley College debate team were dramatized in the film The Great Debaters, in which he was portrayed by Denzel Whitaker.